Timvane-coder/Edge/README.md

 # ✨ Event Listener: Your Baileys Bot ✨

-🚀 Unleash the magic of event-driven programming to make your Baileys bot smarter and more responsive!
-This module lets you listen for specific events and react with custom actions.
+🚀 This module lets you listen for specific events and react with custom actions.

 🎉 **Why Use Event Listeners?**